johndoe31415/x509sak/README.md

                         Disregard integral checks, such as if gcd(e, phi(n)) == 1 before inverting e.
 Might lead to an unusable key or might fail altogether.
+  --carmichael-totient  Bv default, d is computed as the modular inverse of e
+                        to phi(n), the Euler Totient function.
+This computes d as the modular inverse of e to lambda(n), the Carmichael Totient function, instead.
+  --gcd-n-phi-n         Generate a keypair in which gcd(n, phi(n)) != 1 by
+                        specially constructing the prime q.
+This will lead to a size disparity of p and q and requires 3-msb primes as input.
   --close-q             Use a value for q that is very close to the value of p
                         so that search starting from sqrt(n) is computationally feasible to factor the modulus.
 Note